 Getting started with Service Fabric with Java

 This repository contains a set of simple sample projects to help you getting started with Service Fabric on Linux using java as the development language.
-As a pre requisite ensure you have the Service Fabric Java SDK installed on ubuntu box.

 How the samples are organized

 This folder contains an application that uses the Service Fabric Reliable Actors & Reliable Services.
 It is one application with numerous simple services written using the Service Fabric APIs.
 It is a good place to get started to familiarize yourself with each Reliable Actors or Reliable Services.